 Each year the Australian Society of Anaesthetists conducts a National Scientific Conference (NSC) for the benefit of its members and the anaesthetic profession.
 The event provides delegates with a prime opportunity to update their knowledge and skills, while building networks to enable them to remain leaders in a competitive field

 The SPARC administers awards, prizes and grants associated with the annual National Scientific Congress (NSC) of the Australian Society of Anaesthetists.
-These are divided into pre-NSC Adjudicated Awards (“Pre-NSC Awards”) which are decided prior to the NSC, and those presented and adjudicated by a panel at the NSC (“NSC Awards”).
-Locally Administered Prizes are administered by the relevant State Committees.

-The Board, in September 2021 approved a new Small Grants program in order to expand the Research Support strategy of the ASA.
-Up to 4 grants per annum of a maximum of $3000 each will be available.
-There are two deadlines per year (March and October) for applications.
+The Board, in September 2021 approved a new small grants program in order to expand the Research Support strategy of the ASA.
+Up to 4 grants per annum of $3000 will be available.
+In 2025 the Board approved to combine the small grants prizes in to one per year.
+The grant will support original research into the current ASA Research Priority areas: Environment & Anaesthesia, Innovation & Anaesthesia and Safety in Anaesthesia.

 Criteria for Eligibility